awetomaton/VISTA/readme.md

 - **Right Arrow / D**: Next frame
 - **Space**: Play/Pause (when playback controls have focus)

+### Image Processing

+VISTA includes built-in image processing algorithms that can be applied to loaded imagery.

+#### Running Image Processing Algorithms

+1. **Load Imagery**: Ensure imagery is loaded and selected
+2. **Open Algorithm Dialog**: Navigate to `Image Processing` menu and select the desired algorithm
+3. **Configure Parameters**: Adjust algorithm-specific parameters in the dialog
+4. **Run Processing**: Click "Run" to start processing
+5. **Monitor Progress**: Watch the progress bar and cancel if needed
+6. **View Results**: Processed imagery is automatically added and selected for viewing

+#### Background Removal - Temporal Median

+The Temporal Median algorithm removes static backgrounds by computing the median of nearby frames while excluding a temporal window around the current frame.

+**Menu Path:** `Image Processing → Background Removal → Temporal Median`

+**Parameters:**
+- **Background Frames** (default: 5): Number of frames on each side of the temporal window to use for median computation.
+Higher values provide more robust background estimates but require more memory.
+- **Temporal Offset** (default: 2): Number of frames to skip immediately before and after the current frame.
+This prevents the current frame from contaminating the background estimate, preserving moving objects.

+**Algorithm Behavior:**
+- For each frame `i`, the algorithm selects background frames from:
+  - Left window: frames `[i - offset - background : i - offset]`
+  - Right window: frames `[i + offset + 1 : i + offset + background + 1]`
+- Computes the median across all selected background frames
+- Returns the median background for frame `i`

+**Output:**
+- Creates a new Imagery dataset with name: `"{original_name} Temporal Median"`
+- Preserves frame numbers and timestamps from the original imagery
+- New imagery is automatically added to the Data Manager and selected for viewing

+**Use Cases:**
+- Removing static backgrounds from surveillance footage
+- Isolating moving objects in temporal sequences
+- Background estimation for change detection algorithms

+**Example:**
+If you have imagery named "my_imagery", running Temporal Median with default parameters will create a new imagery dataset named "my_imagery Temporal Median" containing the computed background for each frame.

 ## Generating Example Data

 Use the provided simulation scripts to generate example datasets: